jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 transformation of the OTU matrix (rather than PhILR as so to retain information on the actual taxa classes that are driving differences), upon which unsupervised clustering of host taxa and microbial taxa is applied.
-The actually used clustering algorithm is selected automatically within the script.
+The clustering algorithm actually used is selected automatically within the script.
 Finally, a heatmap representation of the clustering is generated.

-The script version allows additional filtering as above for the Principle Coordinate and PERMANOVA analyses(database, taxonomic levels, with/without sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min. support filtering.
-Finally, an additional filter was included: a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of individuals across the dataset)
+The script version allows additional filtering as above for the Principle Coordinate and PERMANOVA analyses (database, taxonomic levels, with/without sources, with/without controls, with/without bad samples (+ bad sample removal method option)) and also additional taxon filtering, zero-replacement method, additional min. support filtering.
+Finally, an additional filter was included: a prevalence filter (i.e. a taxon is only kept if it is in _n_ number of individuals across the dataset).

 We modified the above parameters to find the combination that resulted in the most robust overall bootstrap support in the deepest nodes (i.e. the ones we